fabiospampinato/classattr/readme.md

 ## WHY?!

 Because apparently touching the `classList` API for a node causes a `DOMTokenList` to be allocated for that node indefinitely.
-Like you may be asking the `classList` API to delete a class from a node that perhaps doesn't even classes to begin with, and that will still allocate a `DOMTokenList` for that node, which sounds like nonsense to me, that's what this little module is meant to address.
+Like you may be asking the `classList` API to delete a class from a node that perhaps doesn't even have classes to begin with, and that will still allocate a `DOMTokenList` for that node, which sounds like nonsense to me, that's what this little module is meant to address.
 You probably don't need it.

 ## Install